senseexcel/senseexcel/README.md

 Only paid versions of Sense Excel can be connected to a Qlik Sense Enterprise Site (server) installation.
 EXCEPTION: All installations utilizing Qlik internal license keys or current Qlik trial or partner keys.

 30-day server trial licenses are available for existing Qlik Sense customers.
-Please contact an authorized reseller or the appropriate sales contact listed in Chapter 11 of this document.
+Please contact an authorized reseller or the appropriate sales contact listed at the end of this document.

 #### 5.5.1 Open the Qlik Management Console (QMC)